 Given that the Final Examination is an open book examination, you can if you wish underline, annotate, etc, your textbook or other prescribed materials from the start of the course.
 However, the Class Test is a closed book test, and you cannot use any reference or other resources during that test.

 The main piece(s) of legislation studied in the course are the Income Tax Assessment Act 1936 (ITAA 1936) and the Income Tax Assessment Act 1997 (ITAA 1997).
 We also examine parts of the Fringe Benefits Tax Assessment Act 1986 (FBTAA) and the Taxation Administration Act 1953.

-It should be noted that a small number of legislative references in the Lecture Program, Reading Program and Study Guide have not been reproduced in the Core Tax Legislation & Study Guide 2018.
-In such cases, you are responsible for locating those legislative provisions.
 The full text of the relevant legislation is available on the CCH database, which can be accessed via the UNSW library website.
-The Thomson Reuters database, also accessible through the UNSW library, also has the full legislation, as does the ATO website.
+The Thomson Reuters database, accessible through the UNSW library, also has the full legislation, as does the ATO website.